Akash123-cyber/GFG_21_Projects_Data_Science/Readme.md

 ## 🧭 Objective

 The main purpose of this repository is to:
-- Keep a structured record of each weekly project
+- Keep a structured record of weekly projects
 - Reinforce key Data Science concepts through practical implementation
 - Maintain concise documentation for future reference
 - Track my learning progress and improvements over time